Bill Tierney

-William G. Tierney (born September 26, 1952) is an American lacrosse coach who currently heads the men's lacrosse team at the University of Denver.
+William G. Tierney (born September 26, 1952) is an American lacrosse coach who is the Head Coach for the Philadelphia Waterdogs.
+Previously, he led the men's lacrosse team at the University of Denver.
 Tierney is the first college lacrosse coach to win an NCAA DI Championship west of the Eastern Time Zone.
-He has coached seven NCAA DI championship teams, including six at Princeton University and one at the University of Denver.
-Tierney's teams have had a combined winning percentage of .750.
+He coached seven NCAA DI championship teams, including six at Princeton University and one at the University of Denver.
+Tierney's teams have had a combined winning percentage of .743.

-Personal life
+He is widely regarded as one of the greatest lacrosse coaches of all time.